sujin91kr/Getting-and-Cleaning-Data/README.md

 # Files
 * `CodeBook.md` : description of data and variables with the explanation how to be worked and transformed step by step.
 * `cleaningData.R` : R code to create the result data.
 It contains 5 steps which are described in `CodeBook.md`
-* `averages_data` : the output of this project which contains avarage value per subject and activity.
+* `averages_data.csv` : the output of this project which contains avarage value per subject and activity.